dsl-logo

 Average home loan in Australia (by loan amount)

-The average home loan in Australia is $598,624 for owner occupier homes, including loans for purchases of established properties, construction loans and refinancing of existing home loans.
-That's according to the latest data from February 2024 from the Australian Bureau of Statistics.
+The average new home loan in Australia is $642,121 for owner occupier homes, including loans for purchases of established properties, construction loans and refinancing of existing home loans.
+That's according to the latest data from September 2024 from the Australian Bureau of Statistics.

 Looking at the breakdown of loan sizes in more detail we can see that first home buyers are currently taking out smaller loans than refinancers, both across owner occupier and investor loans.